ntkien36/Chat/README.md

 # Chit-Chat
-A java based chatting application.
+A java based chatting application with GUI in JavaFX.

 ## Requirements :
 - JDK 8 or above